kolkhis/tech-notes/perl/basics.md

 Normal `print` statements will flatten any sort of data structures.
 Arrays, dictionaries/hashes, and nested combinations won't be seen correctly with `print`.

-`Data::Dumper` is used to format these data structures into human-readable strings.
+The `Data::Dumper` sub from the `Data` module is used to format these data structures into human-readable strings.

 ```perl
 use Data::Dumper;